Russia-Ukraine: What to know as world awaits next moves

 WHAT IS HAPPENING IN UKRAINE?

-The Ukrainian government advised its citizens against travel to Russia and recommended that any who were there leave immediately.
+The parliament approved Ukrainian President Volodymyr Zelenskyy’s decree that imposes a nationwide state of emergency.
+It allows authorities to impose restrictions on movement, block rallies and ban political parties and organizations “in the interests of national security and public order.”

-Ukrainian President Volodymyr Zelenskyy called up some of the country’s military reservists as the threat of a Russian invasion grew.
-“We need to quickly add additional staff to the Ukrainian army and other military formations,” Zelenskyy said.

-But Ukraine’s leader acknowledged that his country faced huge odds without membership in a powerful security alliance like NATO.
+Zelenskyy has called up some military reservists as the threat of a Russian invasion grew.
+He acknowledged that his country faces huge odds without membership in a powerful security alliance like NATO.

 “We are self-defending ourselves with the support of our partners.
 But it’s Ukrainians who are dying,” he said.

-The head of Ukraine’s National Security and Defense Council called for a nationwide state of emergency — subject to parliamentary approval.
-Oleksiy Danilov said it could include additional protection for public facilities, restrictions on traffic, and additional transport and document checks.

-Kyiv reported 29 morning shelling incidents on the frontline in eastern Ukraine, where rebels have held large swaths territory since a 2014 Russian incursion of Russia.
-Ukraine said one of its soldier was killed and another wounded.
+Kyiv reported shelling on the frontline in eastern Ukraine, where Russia-backed rebels have held territory since 2014.
+The Ukrainian military said one of its soldiers was killed and six more were injured.
+Separatist officials reported several explosions on their territory overnight and three civilian deaths.

+The Pentagon press secretary, John Kirby, said the Russian force arrayed along Ukraine’s borders is in an advanced state of readiness for a further invasion.
+“They are ready to go right now, should that be the way Mr. Putin wants to go,” Kirby said.

 WHEN WILL THE WEST IMPOSE MORE SANCTIONS?